PyO3/pyo3/guide/src/async-await.md

 As a consequence, `async fn` parameters and return types must also be `Send + 'static`, so it is not possible to have a signature like `async fn does_not_compile(arg: &PyAny, py: Python<'_>) -> &PyAny`.

-However, there is an exception for method receiver, so async methods can accept `&self`/`&mut self`
+However, there is an exception for method receiver, so async methods can accept `&self`/`&mut self`.

 ## Implicit GIL holding